Our Parents

 about the author

-For many seniors and their families, money issues are a lot to figure out alone.
-Your parent has to figure out how to live comfortably on their retirement savings and social security.
-They have to think about the long-term expenses of aging in place and senior care.
-Many seniors will also experience dementia or memory issues that make it increasingly difficult to stay on top of their finances — something it’s better to prepare for long before you reach that point.
-Working with a financial advisor can help you and your parent create a long-term financial plan and break down how to handle their spending each month to achieve it.
+For many seniors and their families, money issues can be challenging to understand without guidance.
+Additionally, many seniors experience dementia or memory issues that make it increasingly difficult to stay on top of their finances — something that’s better to prepare for long before it becomes an issue.
+Working with a financial advisor for seniors can help you and your parents create a long-term financial plan and ease some of the confusion that comes with handling financial decisions as your parents get older.

 Let our care assessment guide you